 6 As of April 2009, this is a requirement in Snohomish County code for rural cluster subdivisions, however, most RCS that have been built were grandfathered to the previous rules which did not include this requirement to connect to public water (Attachment B).

-- Apply HU projections to WRIA 8 subbasins based on the past percentage of growth per subbasin and past percentage of HU for each type of water source. - The projection of HUs located within P_E Well Areas represents the total number of PE wells projected over the 20-year planning horizon in rural unincorporated Snohomish County.
+■ The projection of HUs located within P_E Well Areas represents the total number of PE wells projected over the 20-year planning horizon in rural unincorporated Snohomish County.

 GeoEngineers UGA Well Log Spot Check